madelinegannon/jetson-nano-accessories/magnetic-mount/README.md

 ### Jetson Nano Magnetic Mount

-This Magnetic Mount Kit adds super-strong magnets to the back of your Jetson Nano, so you can stick it in hard-to-reach or moving metal surfaces.
+This Magnetic Mount Kit adds super-strong magnets to the back of your Jetson Nano, so you can stick it to metal surfaces that can be hard-to-reach or moving.

 Here's a few project ideas to get started:
-- Mount to your refrigerator, and use [real-time object detection](https://jkjung-avt.github.io/yolov3/) to keep track of groceries
+- Mount to your refrigerator, and use [real-time object detection](https://jkjung-avt.github.io/yolov3/) to keep track of groceries.
-- Mount to your workbench, and use [real-time object detection](https://jkjung-avt.github.io/yolov3/) to keep track of where you put your tools
+- Mount to your workbench, and use [real-time object detection](https://jkjung-avt.github.io/yolov3/) to keep track of where you put your tools.
--
+- Mount to a structure, like an I-Beam, to detect who has been walking by.

 > The neodymium magnets spec'ed here are quite strong, so be careful to not scratch the surface you're attaching to.